 Skaramangas

 Skaramangas is a harbor west of central Athens named after a wealthy English family.
 It is also a refugee camp at the harbor west of central Athens named after a wealthy English family.
-Since April, Skaramangas Camp is what must pass for home for about 3,000 people from Syria, Afghanistan, and Iraq.
+Since April, Skaramangas Camp is what must pass for home for 3,000 people from Syria, Afghanistan, and Iraq.
 It is considered to be one of the good camps.

 Love and Anarchy in Exarchia